Follow these simple steps to help you build up an emergency savings pot.

 Don't leave yourself vulnerable

-That’s according to research from housing charity Shelter, which highlights how many households have little to no savings set aside to cover an unexpected financial disaster.
+This research highlights how many households have little to no savings set aside to cover an unexpected financial disaster.

 If you want to want to build up an emergency savings fund, read on to find out how.